 We do not tolerate violent behavior at any workplace, whether committed by or against our employees.
 The following behaviors are prohibited: making threatening remarks, causing physical injury to someone else, intentionally damaging someone else’s property or acting aggressively in a way that causes someone else to fear injury.

 We follow all federal, provincial, state and local laws regarding workplace safety and health.
-In addition, we prohibit the possession of any licensed or unlicensed firearm or weapon on Company property without authorization from the Legal Department.
+In addition, we prohibit the possession of any licensed or unlicensed firearm or weapon on Company property without authorization from the Legal, Contracts, and Compliance Department.

 Use good judgment and promptly inform your supervisor, manager or Human Resources if you observe behavior that could be dangerous or violent.

 The U.S. Government has a zero tolerance policy regarding trafficking in persons.
 As a result, our employees, our agents, and all tier subcontractors and their agents, both within and outside of the United States, shall not:

 1. Engage in severe forms of “trafficking in persons”;